How to Keep Your Nonprofit Compliant in Mississippi

 When is the Mississippi charitable registration renewal deadline?

-What documents are required for Mississippi charitable registration?
+What documents are required for Mississippi charitable registration renewal?

 For Mississippi charitable registration renewal, you typically need: IRS Form 990, Registration Statement.